abinit/abipy_book/abipy_book/snippets/plotly_matplotlib_note.md

 visualize results on machines in which only the X-server is available.

-In AbiPy versions greater than 0.9, it is possible to try converting matplotlib figures produce by `plot` methods into Plotly figures using the optional argument `plotly=True`, although the result is not guaranteed.
+In AbiPy versions greater than 0.9, it is possible to try converting matplotlib figures produce by `plot` methods into Plotly figures using the optional argument `plotly=True`, although the result is not always guaranteed.
 ```